 Getting there: 3 hr drive, 205k north of KL

 I was really excited to visit cameron Highlands before coming to Malaysia, but unfortunately our visit didn’t really do it justice.
 Our hotel ended up being a 2hour drive away (that was the second to last time the Sailor booked our holiday 🤦🏻♀️), and we went on a bank holiday weekend so the traffic was a nightmare.
-Plus, we had a car accident on the way back from our hotel, which wasn’t our fault.
+Plus, we had a car accident on the way back from our hotel, which wasn’t

 But don’t let my sorry tale put you off!
 Book a decent hotel actually ‘in’ the highlands, outside of a public holiday, and you should be okay.
 Although avoiding weekends altogether would be ideal, as it’s said to get busy regardless.